usernamenero/usernamenero/README.md

 # 💫 About Me:
-🔭 I’m currently working on a real world app where users play a game to earn money<br>👯 I’m looking to collaborate on other real work projects<br>🌱 I’m currently learning typescript<br>⚡ Fun fact: I like simplicity and order
+🔭 I’m currently working on a real world app where users play a game to earn money<br>👯 I’m looking to collaborate on other real work projects<br>🌱 I may be in need of a job<br>⚡ Fun fact: I like simplicity and order

 ## 🌐 Socials: